Surabaya Urban Corridor Development Strategy, Indonesia

-In late 2014, the success of the project was recognised at the Australian Institute of Landscape Architects Victorian Awards, where the project was honoured with the award for Urban Design.
-In awarding the project, the AILA judges commended Hansen’s approach:
+In late 2014, the success of the project was recognised at the Australian Institute of Landscape Architects Victorian Awards, where the project was honoured with the award for urban design.
+In awarding the project, the judges commended Hansen’s approach:

-Following the success of this initial project, Hansen is pleased to be continuing our work in collaboration with CFL for the World Bank and the City Government of Surabaya, with work well underway on a second phase to make this vision for Surabaya a reality.
+Following the success of this initial project, Hansen continues to work in collaboration with City Form Lab for the World Bank and the City Government of Surabaya, with work well underway on a second phase to make this vision for Surabaya a reality.

 Outstanding Award – Analysis and Master Planning

-2018 International Federation of Landscape Architects (IFLA) Africa, Asia Pacific and Middle East Awards
+2018 IFLA Africa, Asia Pacific and Middle East Awards

 Award of Excellence – Analysis and Master Planning

-2017 International Federation of Landscape Architects (IFLA) Asia-Pac Awards
+2017 International Federation of Landscape Architects (Asia Pacific) Awards